 Donate gifts in kind

 Donations of goods or services are always greatly appreciated.
 In particular, we are always in need of non-perishable foodstuffs, toiletries and cleaning products, office supplies, bed and table linen, paint, garden tools, etc for our homes.
-Second hand items – especially clothing, jewellery, kitchen applicances and furniture – are sold through our charity shops to help raise much needed funds for the care of our elderly residents.
+Second hand items – especially clothing, jewellery, kitchen applicances and furniture – are sold through the Social Cause Shared Charity Shop to help raise much needed funds for the care of our elderly residents.

 Whoever you are and however much time you have, we need you!
 Our volunteers deliver meals, visit or phone elderly people, assist with games, shows and outings, sort donations for the second hand shops, assist with admin and fundraising tasks, etc. Enjoy friendly camaraderie and the satisfaction of knowing you're making a difference in the lives of old people.
 For more information, please call our volunteer co-ordinator at 031 332-3721.

-Find unexpected treasures at our second hand shop - Granny's Attic, situated at 80 Samora Machel (Aliwal) Street.
+Find unexpected treasures at the Social Cause Shared Charity Shop, situated at 36 Bamboo Lane, Pinetown.
 Browse for bargains in old furniture, china and cutlery, jewellery, books, ornaments and bric a brac – as well as second hand clothing, shoes, kitchen appliances, etc. Click here for more.

 TAFTA currently has three independent commercial tenants in our Kings Hall building on Samora Machel Street.
 We are open to approaches from local entrepreneurs and small businesses, with a view to opening more outlets or partnering with existing retailers.
 If you are interesting in chatting to us, please call Bernard Courtois on 031 332 3721.